Key Takeaways

 The quorum refers to the minimum number of directors that must be present for a board meeting to be held when not all members are available.

 This is important because the quorum can vote on decisions on behalf of the entire board, and there would be no delay in decision-making or taking action when necessary.
-There is no specific number for the quorum; the board can determine it based on its rules and protocols.

 3. Call the meeting to order